 You may also be interested in: 10 tricks to work efficiently with the Composer in Drupal 8

-From the very beginning, switching to Drupal 8 seemed like a necessary move.
-The number of novelties and possibilities introduced at that time by version 8 was stunning, and the obsolete solutions known from Drupal 7 were starting to be a drag in combination with the raging development and progress in web development.
+From the very beginning, the transition to Drupal 8 seemed like a necessary move.
+The number of innovations and possibilities that version 8 introduced at the time was staggering, and the already outdated solutions known from Drupal 7 were beginning to be a crutch when juxtaposed with the rampant development and progress in web development.
 Versions 9 and 10 only widened the gap.

-Then what is the cause of such a large number (about 560 thousand active installations - as of July 2021) of websites still operating on Drupal 7 and of the many years of support from the developers provided for such an old version of software (we'd like to remind you that Drupal 9 released in June 2020 is currently the default version)?
-It's all the result of how great a revolution Drupal 8 was and what great changes have been made to the very logic that underlies the entire system.
+Then what is the cause of such a large number of websites (about 380 thousand active installations - as of August 2023) still operating on Drupal 7 and of the many years of support from the developers provided for such an old software version?
+It's all the result of how great a revolution Drupal 8 was and what significant changes have been made to the very logic that underlies the entire system.
 The introduction of Symfony as the base framework for Drupal was a double-edged sword.
 Although it actually brought only good changes, it led to practically no compatibility with the previous versions.

 Today, however, we are already richer with years of experience.
 Upgrading from 7 to 8 doesn't have to be as titanic a job as it initially was.
 There are many tools on the market that can help us with the migration and make it easier.